Add To Favorites

 Cut construction paper a bit larger than your weaving.
 Fold it in half.
 Sketch half of a round wreath (close to the edges) and a big bow or other ornament.
 Cut out around the edges and the bow to form a border for your weaving.
 Open the border.

-Cover your art area with newspaper.
+Cover your art area with recycled newspaper.
 Decorate the weaving, bow, and wreath border using Crayola Slick Stix.
 The bright colors go so smoothly!
 Add holiday designs or realistic wreath elements such as holly berries and pine cones.

 Glue the cutout over the weaving (fold resting on fold).
 The bow will pop out to give your wreath even more dimension!